 Banned Books Week celebrates the freedom to read and spotlights current and historical attempts to censor books in libraries and schools.
-For 40 years, the annual event has brought together the entire book community — librarians, booksellers, publishers, journalists, teachers, and readers of all types — in shared support of the freedom to seek and to express ideas, even those some consider unorthodox or unpopular.
+For more than 40 years, the annual event has brought together the entire book community — librarians, teachers, booksellers, publishers, writers, journalists, and readers of all types — in shared support of the freedom to seek and to express ideas, even those some consider unorthodox or unpopular.
 The books featured during Banned Books Week have all been targeted for removal or restriction in libraries and schools.
 By focusing on efforts across the country to remove or restrict access to books, Banned Books Week draws national attention to the harms of censorship.

 (Source: American Library Association)

 How is the library celebrating Banned Books Week?

 This Banned Books Week, the library is commemorating the freedom to read in many ways.